 - We have 9 chickens, each with an exciting personality!
 One of the ladies, Big Red, loves to jump coop and hang out by the compost.

-- Jack and Pumpkin are our 2 cats that love to prowl around the Garden.
-Jack is particularly fat, loves finding mice, and will follow you everywhere around the garden until he gets fed.
+- Pumpkin is our 1 cat that love to prowl around the Garden.
 Pumpkin is black and orange and keeps to herself most of the time.

 - In just 1 week, the Youth Garden Summer Camp puts on a full scale garden-themed play at Moab’s Historic Star Hall each year during “Theater Week.”